avnav-layouts

 By selecting a chart you can open the navigation page as usual.

 All widgets are located in so called "panels".
-Within a panel you can drag and drop the widgets as long as editor mode is active (but you cannot move them from one panel to another one this way).
+You can drag and drop the widgets as long as editor mode is active.

 On the navigation page you can assign different widgets to the panels depending on your display width.
 On a small display (value can be changed at Settings/small display) you can have different panels than on a large one.